 NordVPN Works in China, But Only If You Do This First

-In addition, NordVPN has what they call Obfuscated Servers.
-These servers camouflage your VPN traffic as regular HTTPS traffic (what other VPNs sometimes refer to as Stealth Mode), which allows it to bypass the Firewall.
+When it comes to hiding OpenVPN traffic, NordVPN implements its Obfuscated Servers.
+These servers camouflage your OpenVPN traffic as regular HTTPS traffic (what other VPNs sometimes refer to as Stealth Mode).

 How to Use NordVPN in China

 IMPORTANT: NordVPN provides Obfuscated Servers only for its OpenVPN apps on Windows, macOS, Linux, and Android.
 Currently, this feature is not available on the iOS app for your iPhone or iPad – you’ll need to manually configure the OpenVPN or L2TP protocol with specific settings.